Alcoholism Expectancy Calculator

 What Your Alcoholism Risk Probability Means

-High Risk (Above 60%) indicates a strong correlation with clinical AUD criteria.
+Higher statistical association (Above 60%) indicates a strong correlation with clinical AUD criteria.
 At this level, professional consultation is strongly advised to discuss screening and potential treatment options before physical dependence worsens.